 The one concept that I’ve been talking about more recently is what I call automation layering.
 There are some automations that Google makes you use.
 You have no choice but to have close variant keywords.
 You cannot opt-out of these.
 The only choice you have as an advertiser is to either spend a lot of time manually checking that things are going the way they should or you can have your own automation built on top of Google system that says, “We’re automatically going to check.
 We’re going to monitor these close variants,” because Google does put them in the reports and they label them as close variants.
 Then you can say, “If we see a close variant that’s spending a ton of money compared to its originating keyword and it’s not driving conversions, then automatically make it a negative.”

 You could write a script for that.
-In fact, I’ve put a script, you can find it on Search Engine Land, and you can put it on your show notes.
+In fact, I’ve put a script, you can find it on Search Engine Land.
 There’s a script that does that for you where you can use more of a semantic approach, where you calculate the number of character differences between the query and the keyword.
 If that exceeds the number of characters, then you can say, “Okay, maybe it’s too far away from the original intent, so let me scale that back and make it a negative as well.”

 All right.
 That’s a great segue to finishing up defining some of these terms, tell us about negative keywords briefly.
 Also, we need to do a couple more.
 Ad extensions is one term we haven’t defined for our listener yet, too.